-We are thrilled to announce that TeenTech London, the city’s most inspiring Technology and Science festival will return again in 2019.
-It is very exciting to bring over 200 scientists, engineers and technologists to share a day of challenges and experiments with students from 50 schools across London.
+TeenTech London brings over 200 scientists, engineers and technologists to share a day of challenges and experiments with students from 50 schools .

-TeenTech is a very carefully timetabled and immersive experience, fun but focussed giving students and young people a real insight into the industries of the future and the skills they need to take advantage of them.
+It is a timetabled immersive experience, fun but focussed, giving students a real insight into the industries of the future and the skills they need to take advantage of them.

 If you would like to become a sponsor please contact : firstname.lastname@example.org.